dvidelabs/flatcc/README.md

 See also `include/flatcc/flatcc_verifier.h`.

-## File Identifiers and Typed Buffers
+## File and Type Identifiers

+There are two ways to identify the content of a FlatBuffer.
+The first is to use file identifiers which are defined in the schema.
+The second is to use `type identifiers` which are calculated hashes based on each tables name prefixed with its namespace, if any.

+### File Identifiers

 The FlatBuffers schema language has the optional `file_identifier` statement which accepts a 4 characer ASCII string.
-It is intended to be human readable, and when absent, the buffer potentially becomes 4 bytes shorter (depending on padding).
+It is intended to be human readable.
+When absent, the buffer potentially becomes 4 bytes shorter (depending on padding).

 The `file_identifier` doesn't really take into account that more than one